anishkasam/cse15l-lab-reports/report1.md

 ![Image](images/lookup.png)

-3. Under the section **Additional Accounts** you should see a button with your username.
+3. Under the section **Additional Accounts** you should see a button with your username (from step 3).
 Click this button, and follow the prompts that show up to change your password.
 4. Once you've changed your password go to Visual Studio Code and open a new terminal.
 You can do this by going to the navigation bar at the top, hovering over **Terminal** and selecting **New Terminal**.
 Your Visual Studio should now look like this:

 ![Image](images/terminal.png)